eryajf/awesome-stars-eryajf/README.md

 *   [xugaoyi/vuepress-theme-vdoing](https://github.com/xugaoyi/vuepress-theme-vdoing) - 🚀一款简洁高效的VuePress知识管理&博客(blog)主题

-*   [vuepress-reco/vuepress-theme-reco-1.x](https://github.com/vuepress-reco/vuepress-theme-reco-1.x) - 🎨 This is the repo for vuepress-theme-reco 1.

 ## miscellaneous

 *   [AdoptOpenJDK/openjdk8-binaries](https://github.com/AdoptOpenJDK/openjdk8-binaries) - The new home for releases and nightlies for all OpenJDK8 variants and platforms